George T. Stagg and the dirty glass

-Nose: Rich combination of oak, cinnamon baking spices, and fresh carmel and toffee candy.
+Nose: Rich combination of oak, cinnamon baking spices, and fresh caramel and toffee candy.
 Vanilla and some fruity sweetness is second fiddle but the layers of GTS just keep coming.
 Think of a boardwalk candy shoppe.

 Sip: Great thick mouthfeel.
 There is 2-4 seconds before the burn so you can get quite a bit before you pay for admission.
-That candy shoppe from the nose is here with the rich carmel and toffee candy in the front and spicy cinnamon, pepper and sharp oak in the mid and back palates.
+That candy shoppe from the nose is here with the rich caramel and toffee candy in the front and spicy cinnamon, pepper and sharp oak in the mid and back palates.
 There is some smooth molasses, rich cherry and banana in the end.

 Finish: GTS is one of the first bourbons I ever noticed chocolate in and the 2012 definitely has that a nice rich chocolate in the finish.
-The carmel wins out on the vanilla and fruit, red hot cinnamon and oak finish up a great finish.
+The caramel wins out on the vanilla and fruit, red hot cinnamon and oak finish up a great finish.

 Pretty smooth finish considering how much heat is in the bottle but it will leave a considerable tingle all the way down that warms you up.